TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Syntax.rst

    <h1>An example title</h1>

-In the template's HTML code, simply wrap the variable name into curly braces to output it:
+In the template's HTML code, wrap the variable name into curly braces to output it:

 .. _fluid-arrays: